If you need to rehome your dog, please know this:

 ADVERTISE!

-You are able to post your dog for adoption on the following internet sites:
+You can post your dog for adoption on the following websites:

 adoptapet.com